DinoKnezevic1/DinoKnezevic1/README.md

 I am interested in making mobile apps and backend.

-Currently using Kotlin and C# with solid understanding of OOP.
+Currently using Kotlin and C# with basic experience in JS using React library.

+## Web development bootcamp
+Ended June 30th 2023.
+Introduction to backend with WebApi2 and frontend with React.
+Backend with C#, Postgress for database and SourceTree for version control.
+I worked in a group project where we made a sport calendar web application for displaying and managing of sport events in Croatia.

 ## Projects showcase